Yue-Zhengyuan/Lectures/Condensed_Matter/Zero-T_Green_Function/Free_Fermion.md

     }
 </style>

-# Green's Function for Free Fermion Gas
+# Example of Free Green's Function: <br>Free Fermion

 For free fermion, the interaction picture coincides with the Heisenberg picture.
 We shall then omit the picture label $I$ or $H$ for the fields.
 The Hamiltonian is given by